 show application names PCLI command as well as within the GUI.

 While this is the easiest technique to employ for application identification, it is limited to only work with services that leverage TLS.

-Internet Protocol Flow Information Export, or IPFIX, is an IETF protocol for that standardizes the way networking equipment reports on the flows it processes, for billing, management, accounting, etc. The 128T supports IPFIX, and it is possible to leverage IPFIX records to investigate traffic traversing a 128T.
+Internet Protocol Flow Information Export, or IPFIX, is an IETF protocol for that standardizes the way networking equipment reports on the flows it processes, for billing, management, accounting, etc. The SSR supports IPFIX, and it is possible to leverage IPFIX records to investigate traffic traversing an SSR.

 Below is a configuration fragment that shows a representative sample on how to set up an IPFIX collector.
 (Consult with your IPFIX collector documentation to understand which ports and protocols it uses, as these can vary from vendor to vendor.)

 email@example.com# show config running authority ipfix-collector lab